-From 2011-2013, I undertook a side project to photograph New York from above the city, but still within it.
-The project aimed to convey the sensory feeling and emotion associated with seeing the city from perches high above the streets, and was covered in Brick Underground, CityLab, Curbed NY, Gizmodo, Next City, Spacing Atlantic, Untapped Cities and the Wall Street Journal.
-George Bodarky interviewed me about the project for Cityscape, a program on NPR affiliate WFUV.
+From 2011-2013, I undertook a project to photograph New York from above the city, but still within it.
+Stories Above New York was featured in Brick Underground, CityLab, Cityscape, Curbed NY, Gizmodo, Next City, Spacing Atlantic, Untapped Cities and the Wall Street Journal.

-New York City owes much to the elevator, the engineering advancement that made quick travel beyond a few stories feasible, and directly contributed to the race to build ever-taller buildings that reached a fever-pitch by the early 20th century and has continued unabated ever since, giving the city some of its most iconic landmarks and stunning views.
+New York City owes much to the elevator, the engineering achievement that made quick travel beyond a few stories feasible.
+The vertical advance reached a fever-pitch by the early 20th century and has continued unabated ever since, giving the city some of its most iconic landmarks and stunning views.
 One of my favorite explorations of the city’s built environment is David Macaulay’s Unbuilding, which tells the story of skyscraper engineering and design through a hypothetical account of the dismantling of the Empire State Building by a foreign buyer interested in relocating it closer to his home.

-Macaulay’s hypothetical deconstruction of the Empire State Building – replete with detailed drawings of the building and its Manhattan surroundings, and carefully researched details about its construction, materials, and finishes made me appreciate it – and the built environment of New York – all the more.
+Macaulay’s hypothetical deconstruction of the Empire State Building, with detailed drawings of the building and its Manhattan surroundings, and carefully researched details about its construction, materials, and finishes made me appreciate the built environment of New York all the more.
 It also helped me imagine what it must have been like for photographers like Berenice Abbott and Margaret Bourke-White, who photographed the dramatic building taking place in the city during the 1920s and ‘30s – often from vantage points high above the bustling streets.

-I started this side project in January 2011, not long after I began working in an office building on the corner of 51st Street & Madison Avenue, with a wraparound balcony on the 22nd floor.
+I started this project in January 2011, not long after I began working in an office building on the corner of 51st Street & Madison Avenue, with a wraparound balcony on the 22nd floor.
 The views from this vantage point include Rockefeller Center, St. Patrick’s Cathedral, the Burberry Building, Palace Hotel, St. Bartholomew’s Church, Park Avenue, and Madison Avenue (with glimpses of the rising new World Trade Center in Lower Manhattan).
-After photographing these views, I started bringing my camera along anytime I knew I would be in a building with elevated views of the city – to business meetings and social events – and at the invitation of people who offerED me the opportunity to photograph their vantage points.
+After photographing these views, I started bringing my camera along whenever business meetings or social events gave me the opportunity to be in a building with elevated views of the city.
+I am also grateful to numerous supporters of the project who offered me the opportunity to photograph their vantage points.

 The cities, bound together by railroads and waterways, are organisms which have lived through centuries.
 Dig beneath them and you find, one above another, the foundations of streets, of houses, of theatres, of public buildings.
 Search into their history and you will see how the civilization of the town, its industry, its special characteristics, have slowly grown and ripened through the co-operation of generations of its inhabitants before it could become what it is to-day. –Peter Kropotkin